 Preventing skin cancer involves adopting sun-safe behaviors and taking precautions to minimize your exposure to harmful ultraviolet (UV) radiation.
 Here are some recommendations to help reduce your risk of developing skin cancer:

-Use a broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or higher on all exposed skin, including your face, neck, arms, and legs.
-Apply it generously and reapply every two hours or after swimming or sweating.
+To protect your skin effectively, use a broad-spectrum sunscreen with an SPF of 30 or higher on all exposed areas, including your face, neck, arms, and legs.
+Additionally, apply it generously to ensure full coverage.
+Furthermore, reapply every two hours or after swimming or sweating to maintain protection.

 Check your skin regularly for any new or changing moles, spots, or lesions.
 Pay attention to any growths that are asymmetrical, have irregular borders, exhibit multiple colors, or change in size or appearance.
 If you notice anything suspicious, consult a dermatologist.